logo for raise-smart-kid.com

 CREATIVITY:

-• clay and modelling dough,
+• clay and modeling dough,

 • blocks,